John Domagalski Copyright 2022

 The dramatic account of two American warships in the South Pacific, the book follows the last days of USS Astoria and USS Chicago when both warships participated in the critical battle for Guadalcanal during World War II.
-Drawing on a variety of firsthand accounts - some previously unpublished - the story is told from the perspective of the men aboard each ship.
 Readers are transported inside the gun turrets, behind the lookout binoculars, and below deck as the battle rages.
 Individual stories of heroism, sacrifice and survival unfold as lives become intertwined and both vessels meet their fates in the South Pacific.

 "An absorbing and poignant narrative."

 - Nautical Research Journal